Ramp is privately held, incorporated in the United States and headquartered in New York City. The company has no public stock listing.

 IPO signals

 Ramp has not announced IPO plans.
-At a $40 billion-plus valuation in private markets, the incentive to go public is lower than it might be for a smaller company that needs the liquidity and visibility a listing provides.
-CEO Eric Glyman has spoken about building for the long term, and the company continues to attract significant private capital.
-A public offering remains a likely eventual outcome, but no timeline has been set.
+At a $44 billion valuation in private markets, the incentive to go public is lower than it might be for a smaller company that needs the liquidity and visibility a listing provides.
+CEO Eric Glyman has said Ramp intends to go public eventually but has set no timeline, and the company continues to attract significant private capital while reporting positive free cash flow.
+A public offering remains a likely eventual outcome.

 Key people in control